openfun/jitsi-box/README.md

 This project is an MVP developed by 3 MEng Students from the **Paris Digital Lab** a digital innovation program of CentraleSupélec.

-The team is composed of:
+The first team was composed of:

 **Mohamed Khairallah Gharbi \
 Arthur Naudy \
 Simon Maréchal**

+A second team continued the project Jitsi-Box :
+**Vianney Ruhlmann \
+Adrien Berger \
+Fayssal Defaa \
+Julien Jacquot **

 ## Contributions